 You can expect to find him in the lower barn “soaked from the knees down” from washing our freshly picked vegetables and fruit.
 Kevin is also transforming our produce into new product lines, from Red Devil Hot Sauce to pickled cucumbers, pickled beets, salad dressing, and other delectable offerings.

 We welcome full-time apprentices to the farm every spring.
 These apprenticeships last six months, May-October.
-Candidates are either recent Dickinson graduates or members of the Multicultural Exchange for Sustainable Agriculture Program (MESA).
+Candidates are recent Dickinson graduates.
 The program allows graduates to work as assistant farm managers and gain experience in seasonal farm planning.
-MESA applicants generally arrive from Central or South America, and provide a multicultural environment in which to share both agriculture knowledge and personal experiences.
 Apprentices live in one of the farm’s three yurts, inspired by the traditional Mongolian-style hut.

 Because the yurts and shower are powered by solar arrays, farm apprentices are challenged to live within their energy needs and adapt their lifestyles in a more sustainable manner.